Cantor’s Grundlagen einer allgemeinen Mannigfaltigkeitslehre

 (Foundations of a general theory of sets)

 This is a new (2021) English translation of Cantor’s Grundlagen einer allgemeinen Mannigfaltigkeitslehre.
 Ein mathematisch-philosophischer Versuch in der Lehre des Unendlichen (Foundations of a general theory of sets: A mathematical-philosophical investigation into the theory of the infinite), which is the fifth part of his work Über unendliche lineare Punktmannig-faltigkeiten.
+Also available online are English translations of Part 1, Part 2 and Part 3.
 (Footnote:

 Translator’s note: As published by Teubner, Leipzig 1883.
 This is the fifth part of a series of papers by Cantor coming under the overall title of Über unendliche lineare Punktmannig-faltigkeiten (On infinite linear point-sets), which were published in the Mathematische Annalen between 1879 and 1884: